makeabilitylab/physcomp/arduino/buttons.md

 }
 {% endhighlight C %}

 Here's a quick video demonstration of what happens—the floating pin problem!
 Note: we are using a slightly modified version of this code where an LED is turned on if the button is pressed (*i.e.,* if `buttonVal == 1`).
-This just makes it easier to see the button state.
+This just makes it easier to see the fluctuating button state.

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/movies/Arduino_Button_FloatingPinProblem720p.mp4" type="video/mp4" />